-Not to be confused with an Account Code Budget, the top container within this tool will provide you with an overview of the Departments entire Budget information across all of its assigned Account Codes.
-This can include amounts that have been allocated to other Account Codes that may not even be included within the Request you are currently reviewing.
-However, it is beneficial in providing an accurate representation of how much the Department does have to work with and whether there are funds available that can be used elsewhere.
+Not to be confused with an Account Code Budget, the top container within this tool will provide you with an overview of the Department's entire Budget information across all of its assigned Account Codes.
+This can include amounts allocated to other Account Codes that may not be included within the Request you are currently reviewing.
+It is beneficial to provide an accurate representation of how much the Department does have to work with and whether there are funds available.

 Account Code Budget

-Below the Department Budget, you will find a section for each Account Code that has been assigned to at least one line item within the Request you are currently reviewing.
+Below the Department Budget, you will find a section for each Account Code assigned to at least one line item within the Request you are currently reviewing.
 For the sake of simplicity, we are only working with one Account Code in our example above.

 Committing: Committing is the amount that will be moved to Committed and deducted from the Budget if the requested items are approved.

-Pending: The cost of Expense and Order Request items that are currently pending approval by yourself or another Approver.
-This is best used to see other costs associated with this Budget that will be coming down the pipeline.
+Pending: The cost of Expense and Order Request items that are currently pending approval.
+Best used for a high-level view of costs coming down the spend pipeline.

 Budget: The amount of your allotted Budget within the current period.